| The Role of Occupational Physicians in Ergonomic and CTDsKevin Byrne, MD, MPH

 monitoring of the heart rate.
 (Pain will lead to a rise in heart rate.)

-"Gentle stretching for about 3 minutes every half hour," "stand up or walk about once
+Much more effective are restrictions that displace the precipitating causes.
+Examples:"Gentle stretching for about 3 minutes every half hour," "stand up or walk about once

 every hour," "must use proper keyboarding technique," "limit keyboarding to 30 minutes